MicrosoftDocs/Viva/Viva/engage/organize-live-event.md

 ## Configure video and permissions in advance
-Before you can create a live event, you need to configure video, community, and user permissions.
-These tasks include adding users, updating video permissions, and changing a community from private to public.
+Before you can create a live event, you must configure video, community, and user permissions.
+Tasks you may need to complete include adding users, updating video permissions, and changing a community from private to public.
 Permissions take up to two hours to propagate across Teams and Viva Engage.

 We recommend that you configure these settings at least 24 hours in advance to allow time to test and adjust your settings.

 ## Learn by creating a test event
-Let your first live be a dress rehearsal for the real event.
-A practice session ensures that you and your team members are comfortable with their responsibilities and what needs to happen.
-A test event is especially important when you’re producing live events that broadcast to thousands of people.
+Let your first live event be a kind of dress rehearsal for the real thing.
+A practice session helps you and your team members get comfortable with your responsibilities and what needs to happen.
+This is especially important when you’re producing live events that broadcast to thousands of people.

 Enlist helpers for the key roles: organizer, presenter, and attendee.
 If you produce events through an external app or device, include someone on the AV staff to run the mixer to provide the encoder information.
 Consider creating a separate Viva Engage community of your volunteers specifically for the test.

 ## Restrict creation of live events in Viva Engage

-You can prevent the creation of live events produced in teams, live events produced with other tools, or both.
+You can prevent the creation of live events produced in Teams, live events produced with other tools, or both.

 - To prevent creation of live events produced in Teams, remove permissions in Teams for live event scheduling.
 That way, unlicensed and unauthorized users won't have the produce in Teams option if they try to create a live event in Viva Engage.